xtekky/gpt4free/README.md

 Open the GUI in a window of your OS.
 Runs on a local/static/ssl server with a js api.
 Supports login into the OpenAI Chat, Image Upload and streamed Text Generation.

-Supports all platforms, but only Linux testet.
+Supports all platforms, but only Linux tested.

 1. Install all requirements with: